picoded/RancherCatalog/templates/essential/0/README.md

 # Essential docker container stack

-Essential docker containers, that should be run with every instance.
+Essential docker containers, that should run with every instance.
 You may however disable them, with the use of tags (though i do not see why).

 Note this deploy on all instances within a cluster